We are pleased to have the following speakers present at this year’s seminar and symposium:

 Skylee-Storm Hogan-Stacey is a historian and researcher based in the unceded territories of the Algonquin Anishinaabek in Ottawa, Ontario.
 They have worked on various projects with the Shingwauk Residential Schools Centre, Know History, and the Office of the Independent Special Interlocutor for Missing Children and Unmarked Graves and Burial Sites associated with Indian Residential Schools.
 Skylee-Storm focuses on Indigenous history, residential schools, and Indigenous community archival practices.
 Their forthcoming book Decolonial Archival Futures with Krista McCracken will be published with the American Libraries Association in late 2023.

-Please keep tuned for more speakers to come!
-The Speakers page will be regularly updated as we continue to confirm speakers who will be attending the Seminar and Symposium.
+The Speakers page will be updated as we continue to confirm speakers who will be attending the Seminar and Symposium.